DioxusLabs/dioxus/docs/router/src/example/building-a-nest.md

 We could utilize a search page that loads a blog when clicked but then our users won't be able to share our blogs easily.
 This is where URL parameters come in.

-The path to our blog will look like `/blog/myBlogPage`. `myBlogPage` being the URL parameter.
+The path to our blog will look like `/blog/myBlogPage`, `myBlogPage` being the URL parameter.

-First, lets create component that wraps around all blog content.
-This allows us to add a heading that tells the user they are on the blog
+First, lets create a component that wraps around all blog content.
+This allows us to add a heading that tells the user they are on the blog.
 ```rust,no_run
 # // Hidden lines (like this one) make the documentation tests work.
 # extern crate dioxus;